IceMage144/site-source/content/works/apps/derivative-calculator/index.md

 categories: ["Personal"]
 ---

 This app calculates the derivative of a function for you.
-It parses the input into a tree of operators, numbers and variables, passes through the tree deriving the functions and then parses it back to LaTeX, so the result can be shown.
+It parses the input into a tree of operators, numbers and variables, passes through the tree deriving the functions and then transforms it back to LaTeX, so the result can be shown.

 It is not optmized, so you may have to do some algebraic manipulations to simplify the result.